Shopify/polaris/polaris.shopify.com/content/components/range-slider.md

   - fileName: range-slider-with-dual-thumb.tsx
     title: With dual thumb
     description: Use when two values need to be selected from a range of numbers.
 ---

-# Range slider

-A range slider is an input field that merchants can use to select a numeric value within a given range (minimum and maximum values).

----

 ## Best practices